Reyuu/iwi-gui/README.md

-##iWi - an irc client - from humans, for humans
+##iWi GUI - an irc client - from humans, for humans

 **Created by Reyuu and maciej01.**